-Autumn Wollongong On Campus Autumn Shoalhaven On Campus Autumn Batemans Bay On Campus Autumn Bega On Campus Autumn Moss Vale On Campus
+Autumn Wollongong On Campus

+Autumn Shoalhaven On Campus

+Autumn Batemans Bay On Campus

+Autumn Bega On Campus

+Autumn Moss Vale On Campus

+Credit Points: 6

+Pre-requisites: None

+Co-requisites: None

 Subject Description: This subject is an introduction to the 'reading' and criticism of texts in various forms and media.
 Students will be introduced to the principles, processes and methodologies involved in the critical 'reading' of texts drawn from prose fiction, poetry, theatre, and film.